 $272,742,922

-Agent Jack Crawford enlists Clarice to interview Dr. Hannibal Lecter—a brilliant psychiatrist and notorious murderer, infamous for his cannibalism, now serving a life sentence in prison.
+Clarice is recruited by Agent Jack Crawford to seek insights from Dr. Hannibal Lecter—a brilliant psychiatrist turned notorious killer, infamous for his acts of cannibalism, and now imprisoned for life.

-This sets off a chilling series of encounters, delving into the twisted psyche of one of cinema's most infamous cannibals.
+This dynamic sparks a chilling interplay of mind games, as Clarice is drawn into the sinister world of one of cinema's most unforgettable cannibals.

 DramaHorror